Bushfire prone area map and bushfire management overlay map reviews

 Bushfire prone area map

 Designated bushfire prone areas are shown on the bushfire prone area map (BPA).
 The BPA map was introduced in response to the recommendations made by the 2009 Victorian Bushfires Royal Commission.
-The Minister for Planning makes a formal determination to designate BPAs under section 192A of the Building Act 1993.
+The Minister for Building makes a formal determination to designate BPAs under section 192A of the Building Act 1993.
 This determination is based on a detailed review process.

 An area is designated as a bushfire prone area based on its bushfire hazard Level.
 This is an indicator of how extreme a bushfire can be, based on landscape conditions.
 Bushfire hazard Levels can be different across areas.